Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 where $d$ and $\alpha$ are positive constants, and $\mu_N$ denotes the 2-norm of the inverse of the coefficient matrix of the resulting system.
 The error estimate and their numerical examples suggest that their method may attain root-exponential convergence.

-However, there remain three points to be discussed on their results.
+However, three points remain to be discussed concerning their results.
 The first point is that $u(a)=u(b)=0$ is assumed to derive the error estimate, which is not generally satisfied.
 The second point is that even if $u(a)=u(b)=0$ is satisfied, its convergence is not rigorously proved because $\mu_N$ is not estimated with respect to $N$.
-The third point is that implementation of their method is rather complicated.
+The third point is that the implementation of their method is rather complicated.
 This is mainly because $\uSEn(\SEt(ih)) = c_i$ does not hold.
 This defect was taken over in extension to nonlinear equations~\cite{zarebnia13:_volter}.